ePrivacy and GPDR Cookie Consent by Cookie Consent KEEP COMMUNICATING WITH CREDITORS

 Work out a budget so you know how much you have left each month after paying your essential bills and priority debts.
 Find any recent bills and statements, including bank statements, payslips, debit and credit card statements, and receipts for anything paid for in cash.
 You’ll then be able to create a ‘standard financial statement’ – your creditor will know what this is.

 Online budgeting tools can be useful, like those found on the National Debtline website.
-And there are a number of free debt advice charities that can help, too – try Step Change or Money Helpera.
+And there are a number of free debt advice charities that can help, too – try Step Change or Money Helper.
 If you need help working out a budget, you can always contact your nearest Citizens Advice.

 Contact your creditors